JUROR QUESTIONNAIRE – Complete Online using your computer, tablet, laptop or mobile (cell) phone.

 - Not a citizen of the United States

 - Convicted felon whose voting/civil rights have not been restored

-- Not a resident of Arlington County or the City of Falls Church for the past 12 months
+- Not a resident of the Commonwealth of Virginia for the past 12 months

 - Served as a juror in any State court within last 3 years (does not apply to Federal court service)

 - Medical condition which prevents service (a doctor’s note will be required)

 - Over 70 years of age and choose not to serve (although we hope you will choose to serve)